Adapting Self-Supervised Representations as a Latent Space for Efficient Generation: Method

 While the SSL-pretrained encoder $\mathcal{E}$ remains largely frozen, a supervisory signal is still required to inject reconstruction-relevant information into the class token.
 Additionally, a decoder is necessary to map the resulting single-token latent representation back into pixel space.
 To this end, we jointly train the encoder $\mathcal{E}$ and a generative decoder $\mathcal{D}$ in a continuous manner, using a simple but effective flow matching loss.

 The generative decoder $\mathcal{D}$ is trained end-to-end alongside the encoder $\mathcal{E}$ to learn a mapping from randomly sampled Gaussian noise $\epsilon$ to the target image $x$.
-We follow principles similar to the conditioning mechanism employed in MMDiT \cite{esser2024scaling_sd3} and concatenate the latent token $z=\mathcal{E}(x)$ with the noisy image tokens.
+We follow principles similar to the conditioning mechanism employed in MMDiT \citep{esser2024scaling_sd3} and concatenate the latent token $z=\mathcal{E}(x)$ with the noisy image tokens.
 The resulting training objective is formulated as a flow matching loss as in \Cref{eq:FM:loss}, which optimizes both the encoder and the decoder:

-To improve computational efficiency and remain consistent with the SiT framework \cite{ma2024sit}, we adopt a pretrained 2D VAE \cite{rombach2022ldm} so that the generative decoding process operates within a learned latent space rather than directly in pixel space.
+To improve computational efficiency and remain consistent with the SiT framework \citep{ma2024sit}, we adopt a pretrained 2D VAE \citep{rombach2022ldm} so that the generative decoding process operates within a learned latent space rather than directly in pixel space.

 \paragraph{Cosine-Similarity Loss} We observe that the \texttt{[cls]} tokens of self-supervised vision encoders already provide a smooth, semantically structured space.
 Hence, our goal during training is to maintain this well-regularized space while still allowing the token to integrate the fine-grained information the decoder needs for faithful reconstructions.
 Freezing the \texttt{[cls]} token leads to poor reconstruction quality, as indicated in \Cref{fig:frozen-unfrozen}.
-Conversely, leaving the encoder completely unconstrained pulls the token far away from the well-regularized space, removing the prerequisite for later generative modeling, as demonstrated in the w/o prior row of \Cref{tab:ssl-priors}.
+Conversely, leaving the encoder completely unconstrained pulls the token far away from the well-regularized space, removing the prerequisite for later generative modeling.
 We find that only unfreezing the \texttt{[cls]} while fixing all other encoder weights strikes a good balance between integration of more information and maintaining the original regularization.
 To constrain the token from deviating its pre-trained representation, we introduce a cosine-similarity alignment term

 where $z_\text{frozen}$ is the token output from the frozen SSL model, $z$ is the fine-tuned counterpart, and $\lambda$ explicitly controls the allowed deviation.
 Reducing $\lambda$ relaxes the constraint; increasing it restricts the token more tightly to its source.
 With this alignment mechanism, we retain the well-behaved SSL latent space for later generative modeling, while additionally enriching the token with the additional information the generative decoder needs to faithfully reconstruct.
 We observe that incorporating the cosine similarity loss prevents the embedding from drifting away from the well-regularized latent space, also under extended training, as illustrated in \Cref{fig:cos-sim-trade-off}.
 We directly condition the generative decoder on those representations and focus on preserving their structured properties while injecting additional information to enable both faithful reconstruction and generative abilities.